devilry/devilry-userdoc/src/contact.rst

 ##########################
 We have a Question and Answer forum on Google Groups named `Devilry Help <devilryhelpforum>`_.
 You can post anything on this forum, including:

-- help understanding Devilry
+- help understanding Devilry --- no problem is to small for this forum
-- suggest improvements
+- suggest improvements --- even minor improvements
 - report problems
 - report bugs
 - suggest new features